 Altogether, this method significantly and rapidly expands both the number of ads you’ve launched and the advertising spend you’re putting towards proven top-performers.
 It allows you to spend with a clear strategy for growth rather than wasting money on a series of mediocre, big idea tests.

-If you’re ready to try out our Outlier method, you can D.I.Y. with the help of our step-by-step guide to ad testing for paid social.
+If you’re ready to try out our Outlier method, you can D.I.Y. with the help of our step-by-step guide to ad testing for social media ads.
 In it, you’ll find out exactly how often to test, how many ads to test each month, and how to structure your creative testing.

 If you’re looking for help scaling and testing your ads, you’ve come to the right place.
 We’ll handle it all for you – the creative strategy, design, production, reporting, and media buying.
 You just enjoy the wins.